Click on pictures for larger image.

 Marketing the Rainbow

-The City of Brotherly Love… marketed by the Greater Philadelphia Tourism Marketing Corporation (GPTMC) as “Philadelphia.
-Get Your History Straight and Your Nightlife Gay” since 2003, when GPTMC “joined a very short list of cities around the world to officially “come out” as a gay-friendly destination.”
+The City of Brotherly Love… marketed since 2003 by the Greater Philadelphia Tourism Marketing Corporation (GPTMC) as “Philadelphia.
+Get Your History Straight and Your Nightlife Gay”, when GPTMC “joined a very short list of cities around the world to officially “come out” as a gay-friendly destination.”

-Since then, Philadelphia spend a couple of million dollars towards gay and lesbian travelers.
+Since then, Philadelphia spent a couple of million dollars towards gay and lesbian travelers.
 The campaign was dubbed “the Nation's Largest Gay Tourism Marketing Campaign”.

 Before doing so, GPTMC commissioned the first-ever primary research study on gay travel specific to a U.S. destination called Gay Tourism 2003 with Community Marketing Inc. Goals were to establish: a demographic profile for potential gay visitors, geographic “feeder” markets, motivations for travel and length of trip and statistical benchmarks.
 GPTMC used the data to frame the issue as “a good business decision” rather than a social or political statement.
 Findings indicated that Philadelphia has appeal as a national gay destination, not just a regional one.